General criteria for the study of quasi-stationarity: Introduction

-This measure $\nu_{QSD}$ is the only quasi-stationary distribution $\nu$ such that $\nu(\varphi_1)<+\infty$ and $\nu(\varphi_2)>0$.
 Our second goal is to show how our criteria can be applied to a wide range of Markov processes, including several classes of processes for which even the existence of a quasi-stationary distribution was not known, such as diffusions in irregular domains or perturbed dynamical systems in unbounded domains.

 General criteria ensuring that the convergence in~\eqref{eq:conv-intro} holds uniformly with respect to the initial distribution $\mu$ have been studied in~\cite{birkhoff-57,ChampagnatVillemonais2016b}.
 In this case, $\nu_{QSD}$ is the quasi-limiting distribution of any initial distributions.
 However, these results do not apply to processes admitting several quasi-stationary distributions, which is known to happen in a variety of specific cases, even for processes irreducible in $E$ (including branching processes~\cite{SenetaVere-Jones1966,athreya-ney-72,Lambert2007,maillard-18}, one-dimensional birth and death processes~\cite{DoornErik1991,FerrariMartinezEtAl1991,FerrariKestenEtAl1995,Villemonais2015} and one-dimensional diffusion processes~\cite{lladser-sanmartin-00,martinez-sanmartin-04}).
 In addition, as for non-absorbed processes, uniform convergence with respect to the initial distribution only happens for processes that come back quickly in compact sets~\cite{MeynTweedie2009,ChampagnatVillemonais2016b} or are killed fast~\cite{Velleret2018}.
-The present paper provides general criteria generalizing those of~\cite{ChampagnatVillemonais2016b} to cases of non-uniform convergence and, contrary to the above cited references, does not assume that $\P_x(t<\tau_\d)>0$ for all $x\in E$ and all $t\in I$.
+The present paper provides general criteria generalizing those of~\cite{ChampagnatVillemonais2016b} to cases of non-uniform convergence.

 Given a quasi-stationary distribution $\nu$, its domain of attraction is defined as the set of probability measures $\mu$ on $E$ such that $\PP_\mu(X_t\in \cdot\mid t<\tau_\partial)$ converges in total variation norm to $\nu$.
 In the case where the domain of attraction of $\nu$ contains all Dirac masses, $\nu$ is called the \emph{Yaglom limit}, or the \emph{minimal quasi-stationary distribution}.
 In all the models admitting several quasi-stationary distributions cited above, it has been proved that the minimal quasi-stationary distribution exists.
 The convergence~\eqref{eq:conv-intro} implies in addition that the domain of attraction of the Yaglom limit $\nu_{QSD}$ actually contains all measures $\mu$ such that $\mu(\varphi_1)<\infty$ and $\mu(\varphi_2)>0$.